rust-lang/book/second-edition/src/ch12-03-improving-error-handling-and-modularity.md

 #### Creating a Constructor for `Config`

-So far, we’ve extracted the logic responsible for parsing the command line arguments from `main` into the `parse_config` function, which helped us to see that the `query` and `filename` values were related and that relationship should be conveyed in our code.
+So far, we’ve extracted the logic responsible for parsing the command line arguments from `main` and placed it in the `parse_config` function, which helped us to see that the `query` and `filename` values were related and that relationship should be conveyed in our code.
 We then added a `Config` struct to name the related purpose of `query` and `filename`, and to be able to return the values’ names as struct field names from the `parse_config` function.

-So now that the purpose of the `parse_config` function is to create a `Config` instance, we can change `parse_config` from being a plain function into a function named `new` that is associated with the `Config` struct.
-Making this change will make our code more idiomatic: we can create instances of types in the standard library like `String` by calling `String::new`, and by changing `parse_config` into a `new` function associated with `Config`, we’ll be able to create instances of `Config` by calling `Config::new`.
-Listing 12-7 shows the changes we’ll need to make:
+So now that the purpose of the `parse_config` function is to create a `Config` instance, we can change `parse_config` from being a plain function to a function named `new` that is associated with the `Config` struct.
+Making this change will make the code more idiomatic: we can create instances of types in the standard library, such as `String`, by calling `String::new`, and by changing `parse_config` into a `new` function associated with `Config`, we’ll be able to create instances of `Config` by calling `Config::new`.
+Listing 12-7 shows the changes we need to make:

 <span class="filename">Filename: src/main.rs</span>